 How easy is it to snorkel in Okinawa?
 Very easy!
 Abundant marine life right at the shore.
 Swipe to see what we saw underwater. .
 By the way, no filter was applied to this photo.
 This is real colour of Okinawa. . . . #kouriIsland #okinawa #Japan #snorkeling #NicoleCravesJapan #NicoleCravesOkinawa

 If you intend to snorkel on your own, please remember to pack your own snorkeling gear.
-Aqua shoes is a must because seabed is rocky.
+Aqua shoes are a must because seabed is rocky.

 I managed to add snorkeling and hiking gear to all the stuff required for a 9-day trip and they came under 6.3kg (yes, I only brought along a carry-on backpack for this trip).
 It wasn’t as heavy as I’d initially thought.
 So don’t be put off by the thought of bringing additional stuff.
 The cost of acquiring these is probably cheaper than renting them overseas.
 I’ll share more on my snorkeling experience in subsequent posts.

-2. Typhoon months coincide with peak travelling period
+2. Typhoon months coincide with peak traveling period